42 Gluten Free New York Restaurants for Celiacs to Enjoy

 gluten free new york

 I lived and worked in New York for over five years, though my job as a lawyer meant I didn’t have much free time to explore.
 As cities go, it will always feel like home regardless of where my life takes me.
-Every year, I return for meetings and meetups, and get to eat my way through the gluten free offerings in New York.
+Every year during my travels, I would return for meetings and meetups, and get to eat my way through the many gluten free offerings in New York.
+As time goes on, the amount of celiac-safe dining only increases.

 When I first started living here as a summer associate, I was not yet diagnosed as a celiac.
 I returned following law school with a diagnosis and a newfound care for what I ate.
-In the decades since, I’ve watched sparse celiac-friendly options turn into huge offerings for those of us who can’t eat gluten.
-And with those newfound dedicated gluten free spots also came a much greater awareness of the disease in the general population.
+In the decades since, I’ve watched sparse celiac-friendly options turn into a great many spots for us to choose from.

 I’m grateful that newly diagnosed celiacs don’t have as much of an upward climb in terms of awareness and ingredients as I did many years ago.
 I wanted to share picks for the best gluten free New York restaurants so you can enjoy one of my favourite cities on earth with less stress.